angezid/advanced-mark.js-playground/README.md

 * bug report
 * ask for help, if there's problem highlighting something

-When you paste or drag&drop a Html content into Html editor, the content run through Html sanitizer, which removes head, script, style, link and meta elements and comments.
+When you paste or drag & drop a Html content into the Html editor or load/import, the content runs through the Html sanitizer, which removes head, script, style, link, and meta elements and comments.
-It's also removes attributes containing `javascript:` or name start with `on`.
-The values of `href, src` attributes are replace by '#'.
+It also removes attributes containing `javascript:` or name start with `on`.
+The values of `href, src` attributes are replaced by '#'.

+Warning: 100% security is currently under the question.

 Note: be reasonable, do not export big HTML test content, due to security reason, nobody will dare to import your export (only who trust you).
 Locate and leave only problematic place(s) which can be easily visually examine.